remsyk/Albert_Challenge/README.md

 # Albert Challenge

-This is a coding challenge for android development role at a company called Albert.
-The core functionality specified in the challenge has all been met and is working.
+This is a coding challenge for an Android developer role at a company called Albert.
+The core functionality specified in the challenge has all been built and is working.
 Improvements could have definetly been made if there was more time.

 ## How to use